 How to access the service

-The Integrated Safeguarding Service is led by the Nurse Consultant for Safeguarding.
+The Integrated Safeguarding Service in the North is led by the Head of Safeguarding - Northern Services.
 The service is accessible to all staff working within the organisation to offer advice and support on all issues relating to safeguarding.

 The service is available Monday to Friday 8.30 – 4.30

 Telephone: 01271 341533

 Safeguarding adults at risk means protecting a person’s right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop the risks and experience of abuse and neglect whilst promoting well-being and choice for everyone.